informalsystems/unclog/README.md

 # Builds your CHANGELOG.md and writes it to stdout.
 unclog build

+# Only render unreleased changes (returns an error if none)
+unclog build --unreleased

 # Save the output as your new CHANGELOG.md file.
 # NOTE: All logging output goes to stderr.
 unclog build > CHANGELOG.md